 Although it’s common, it isn’t always easy to diagnose, as the symptoms can be mistaken for something else or simply passed over as “just” heavy or irregular periods.

 As well as period related symptoms, PCOS can also affect the skin and cause oiliness and acne.
-So this week, we’re going to talk about PCOS, what it is, possible causes and how it can affect the skin.
+So in this article, we’re going to talk about PCOS, what it is, possible causes, how it can affect the skin and PCOS skincare.

 Polycystic Ovary Syndrome affects women of childbearing age.
 It affects the function of the ovaries and can cause three main symptoms: